iShares Premium Money Market ETF Common Class (TSE:CMR) Shares Up 0%

-iShares Premium Money Market ETF Common Class (TSE:CMR – Get Free Report) shares rose 0% during trading on Tuesday .
-The company traded as high as C$50.06 and last traded at C$50.05.
-Approximately 42,100 shares were traded during mid-day trading, a decline of 2% from the average daily volume of 43,018 shares.
+iShares Premium Money Market ETF Common Class (TSE:CMR – Get Free Report) rose 0% during mid-day trading on Tuesday .
+The stock traded as high as C$50.06 and last traded at C$50.05.
+Approximately 42,100 shares changed hands during mid-day trading, a decline of 2% from the average daily volume of 43,018 shares.
 The stock had previously closed at C$50.03.

 iShares Premium Money Market ETF Common Class Cuts Dividend

-The company also recently disclosed a monthly dividend, which was paid on Friday, May 31st.
-Investors of record on Friday, May 31st were issued a dividend of $0.189 per share.
-This represents a $2.27 annualized dividend and a dividend yield of 4.53%.
+The company also recently declared a monthly dividend, which was paid on Friday, May 31st.
+Investors of record on Friday, May 31st were paid a dividend of $0.189 per share.
 The ex-dividend date was Wednesday, May 22nd.
+This represents a $2.27 dividend on an annualized basis and a yield of 4.53%.

 - Five stocks we like better than iShares Premium Money Market ETF Common Class